telerik/kendo-ui-core/docs-aspnet-core/vs-integration/latest-version-retrieval.md

 ---
 title: Downloading New Versions
-page_title: Downloading New Versions | Visual Studio Integration
+page_title: Downloading New Versions | UI for ASP.NET Core Visual Studio Integration
-description: "Learn how to keep your projects updated when using Telerik UI for ASP.NET Core."
+description: "Learn how to keep your projects updated when using Progress&reg; Telerik&reg; UI for ASP.NET Core."
 slug: latestversionretrieval_visualstudio_aspnetcore
 position: 3
 ---

 # Downloading New Versions

-The Telerik UI for ASP.NET Core Visual Studio (VS) extensions help you keep your projects updated.
-The Latest Version Acquirer tool automatically retrieves the latest Telerik UI for ASP.NET Core distribution available on the Telerik web site.
+The Progress&reg; Telerik&reg; UI for ASP.NET Core Visual Studio (VS) extensions help you keep your projects updated.
+The Latest Version Acquirer tool automatically retrieves the latest Progress&reg; Telerik&reg; UI for ASP.NET Core distribution available on the Telerik web site.

 **Figure 1.
 The dialog for getting the latest version**